 DART: Train on a Coastal Route

 Dublin Area Rapid Transit, always shortened to DART, is one of the most convenient ways of public transport in Dublin – but only if you are planning to go from north to south (or vice versa), and if you are planning to travel along the coastline of Dublin Bay.
-These trains are the easiest and fasted way to visit Malahide (with its pretty castle) and Howth in the north, down to Greystones in the south.
+These trains are the easiest and fastest way to visit Malahide (with its pretty castle) and Howth in the north, down to Greystones in the south.

 These Dublin neighborhoods make for fantastic trips out of the city, but keep in mind that they are also major commuter towns so trains will be crowded in the mornings and evenings.
-However, DART trains are easy to use and also connect (in a loose, geographical sense) to the LUAS at Connolly Station, and to suburban and intercity services at several other stations as well.
+DART trains are easy to use and also connect (in a loose, geographical sense) to the LUAS at Connolly Station, and to suburban and intercity services at several other stations as well.

 The Suburban Rail Network

 As the name implies — the Suburban Rail Network serves mainly the Dublin suburbs and the so-called "commuter belt."
 The long-distance train rides may be bad news for the workforce (long commutes from satellite towns), but the rail network offers intrepid travelers the chance to reach interesting Irish towns that lie quite far beyond Dublin.
 Trains are frequent during rush hour but you may find long pauses in the timetables during the middle of the day and on weekend.
 The Suburban Rail Network is not very helpful for travel within central Dublin and is mostly used for destinations that lie off the DART routes.